Localization Cost: Maximizing Global Reach While Avoiding Excessive Spending

 Total Word Count

-Word count forms the baseline:
+Word count provides the basic foundation:

 Language Pair Complexity